Luffa in Vietnamese Cuisine (Mướp)

 - Serve hot, garnished with fresh cilantro and Vietnamese coriander

 Tips: The soup should be clear and light.
 Don't overcook the mướp—it should be tender with a slight bite.
-Adjust fish sauce to your taste preference.

 Mướp Xào Tỏi - Garlic Stir-Fried Luffa

-Stir-frying is a quick Vietnamese cooking method that preserves the fresh, crisp-tender texture of mướp.
+Stir-frying is a quick Vietnamese stir fry method that preserves the fresh, crisp-tender texture of mướp.
 Mướp xào tỏi is a simple yet flavorful side dish that appears frequently at family meals.
 The high heat and brief cooking time keep the luffa from becoming waterlogged while allowing it to absorb the aromatic garlic and savory seasonings.

 Ingredients: